Habitat for Humanity

 On hand were members of the John Schmidt family, who will buy and live in the home once it is built.
 Habitat for Humanity helps people with the financing and coordinates the construction, but the home owners still must handle a mortgage and taxes.
 They also agree to work alongside Habitat volunteers in building and finishing the home.
 Schmidt grew up in this area and said he is ready to work hard to help get the home built for himself and his children.
 The goal is to have the family moved into the home by Christmas.

-Volunteers are still needed to help with the construction and other work.
-Anyone over the age of 16 can help with the building, with many jobs at all skill levels.
-Only those over 18 will be allowed to use power tools or go onto the roof.
-You don't need to be super skilled with construction.
-Kids younger than 16 and others who don't wish to help build can help by providing food for workers, running fund raisers or doing special projects for the home.
+Volunteers helped with the construction and other work.
+Anyone over the age of 16 helped with the building, with many jobs at all skill levels.
+Only those over 18 were allowed to use power tools or go onto the roof.
+Kids younger than 16 and others who don't wish to help build helped by providing food for workers, running fund raisers or doing special projects for the home.

 January 2014 -- Work on the Valders Habitat for Humanity home at 447 S Adams St continues.
 Voluteers are mudding, taping and sanding drywall throughout the house.
 Once this is completed, volunteers will be painting, installing interior doors and doing finish work.
 The last of the siding will be completed and the garage built once the weather warms.

-Work days are Tuesday and Thursday of each week beginning at 8:00 am until 4:00 pm, depending on the type of work to be completed for the day.
-If interested in helping out, come to the work site or talk with Don Domrath or contact the Habitat office at 920-683-8466.
+Work days were Tuesday and Thursday of each week beginning at 8:00 am until 4:00 pm, depending on the type of work to be completed for the day.

 What is the ELCA?